 After starting out as a wholesaler of equipment for the ICT sector, ALSO has developed over the past ten years into a technology provider.
-With the three business models Supply, Solutions and Service, we cover the entire spectrum from the distribution of hardware and software, consulting in architecture and installation of complex IT landscapes, IT-as-a-Service offerings via the cloud to digital platforms e.g. for IoT, Al or cybersecurity.
+With the three business models Supply, Solutions and Service, we cover the entire spectrum from the distribution of hardware and software, consulting in architecture and installation of complex IT landscapes, IT-as-a-Service offerings via the cloud to digital platforms e.g. for IoT, AI or cybersecurity.

 ALSO has developed and expanded a stable, wide-ranging, and flexible ecosystem for the ICT industry over the last years.
-It consists of the two customer categories of vendors (manufacturers of IT products and services) and buyers (retailers, etailers, SMB resellers, corporate resellers, and value-added resellers).
+It consists of the two customer categories of vendors (manufacturers of IT products and services) and resellers (retailers, etailers, SMB resellers, corporate resellers, and value-added resellers).

-The Group has a portfolio of more than 700 vendors, including all global market leaders, in the product categories of hardware, software, and IT services.
-We offer the vendors access to more than 110 000 potential buyers, who can call up a wide range of other customized services in sectors such as logistics, finance, and IT services, as well as traditional distribution services.
-From developing complex IT landscapes, to providing and updating hardware and software, to taking back, reprocessing, and remarketing IT hardware, ALSO offers all services from a single source.
-In addition to our presence in 24 countries, we offer access to our ALSO Cloud Marketplace and its range of software and services in a further 66 countries worldwide via Platform-as-a-Service partners.
+The Group has a portfolio of more than 700 vendors, including all global leaders, who offer hardware, software and IT services in over 1340 product categories to our roughly 110 000 resellers.
+In the spirit of the circular economy, the company provides all services from provision to refurbishment from a single source.
+The

+Supply division comprises the transactional range of hardware and software.
+The Solutions division supports customers in the development of customized IT solutions.
+Subscription-based cloud offerings as well as platforms for cybersecurity, virtualization and AI are the focus of the Service area.
+In addition to our presence in 24 European countries, we offer access to our ALSO Cloud Marketplace and its range of software and services in a further 66 countries worldwide via Platform-as-a-Service partners.